ScreenPyHQ/screenpy/docs/cookbook.rst

 ^^^^^^^^^^^^^^^

 You can use
-the :class:`~screenpy.actions.Debug` class
+the :class:`~screenpy.actions.Debug` Action
 to drop a debugger
-in a series of actions.
+in a series of Actions.

-You will need to go up a few frames to get to the actor's |Actor.attempts_to| method.
+You will need to go up a few frames to get to the Actor's |Actor.attempts_to| method.
-From there, you will be able to step through each action one at a time.
+From there, you will be able to step through each Action one at a time.

 .. code-block:: python